tgstoecker/MuWU/README.md

 ## Once everything is set up - run the workflow:
+Change thread options for individual rules in the config.yaml file.
 Check the workflow (dryrun; testbuild of DAG):
-`snakemake --use-conda --cores 24 --conda-prefix conda_envs -np`
+`snakemake --use-conda --cores xx --conda-prefix conda_envs -np`

 Run the workflow:
-`snakemake --use-conda --cores 24 --conda-prefix conda_envs`
+`snakemake --use-conda --cores xx --conda-prefix conda_envs`

 `--conda-prefix conda_envs` will look for/install the environments in a directory called `conda_envs/`.
 This is especially important if you should use the singularity container.
 Here the main software and test folder all have their respective environments installed in such a directory.
 If you omit this parameter snakemake/conda will try to download & install all required software which the container was specifically build for to circumvent.

-## Output
+## Outputs
-Besides a Final outputs are generated in the directory The main output files are:
+The main output files are:

 1. MultiQC HTML output (open in browser):